RAFAEL LLOYD IGLESIAS

 Background

 Born to Anglo Spanish parents, Rafael grew up in Spain, educated at a British school in Madrid.
-He is bilingual (he also speaks fluent French, Italian), bicultural and understands the demands and work environments of both countries very well.
+He is bilingual (he also speaks fluent French, Italian), bicultural and understands the demands, work environments and ethics necessary to put any musical project together in whatever country.
 It puts him in a unique position to be able to share the authenticity of flamenco and able to see it from his unique perspective.
 Rafael is different to other flamenco guitarists, he is much more than just a guitarist.
 He is a musician able to view things from the outside and put his own stamp and individuality in to his own music.

 Rafael is a performer with almost 40 years experience.
 From the beginning of his career in Spain accompanying dancers and singers he then toured with innovating flamenco group Salpicao.
-From then he toured for years in Spain, Hungary, France, UK, Italy, Ireland, Germany, Thailand, Singapore, Cyprus etc. He has performed at festivals, concert halls and venues all over the world.
+From then he toured for years in Spain, Hungary, France, UK, Italy, Ireland, Germany, Thailand, Singapore, Cyprus etc. He has performed at festivals, concert halls and venues all over the world from the Southbank Centre to the Festival de San Isidro de Madrid.

 Picture